CZ-NIC/knot-resolver/modules/priming/README.rst

 --------------

-The module for Initializing a DNS Resolver with Priming Queries implemented according to RFC 8109.
+The module for Initializing a DNS Resolver with Priming Queries implemented according to :rfc:`8109`.
 Purpose of the module is to keep up-to-date list of root DNS servers and associated IP addresses.

 Result of successful priming query replaces root hints distributed with